takaito1/cori-shared-notebook/README.md

 > conda update --all
 - Next install mamba.
 This is a parallel version of conda.
 > conda install mamba -c conda-forge
 -  you will upload the env-calc.yml file from this repository and create a new "calc" environment.
+(This might take a while)
 > mamba env create -f env-calc.yml
+- Make the new "calc" environment accessible from jupyter notebook
+> conda activate calc
+> python -m ipykernel install --user --name calc --display-name Calc
+- Now your python environment is ready!
+### test your environment with some test cases